makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 I shouldn't have thrown the phone, to be honest.
 It was just as childish and petulant as the employee I was talking to.

 But that day hadn't been a good day for me.
 It felt like school and work were conspiring against me to make my life as hard as possible.
 Majoring in computer science had sounded so fun when I'd picked it, but the more I learned about computers, the more I learned to loathe them.
+The more I loathed computers, the more I loathed a key part of my identity.
 The more I loathed computers, the more I loathed school, the worse my grades, the angrier the calls home, the less I spoke, the more I hid.

 The last thing I needed was an employee throwing a temper tantrum and blaming me for her non-issues blown way out of proportion.

 We knew it was a non-issue, too.
 Her software had indeed been included on the list we were given with her name beside it, so we had checked her drive over the network and found that the last access times for the editing software had been only a few hours after their creation dates, more than a year ago.
 Always on his quest to trim down the size of the disk images, boss had gone on a bit of a spree --- or the opposite of a spree, rather --- pointedly not including software that people didn't use on the Liaisons image.

 A minute and a half later found me sitting in my chair trying to fix the portable handset I'd just thrown across the lab with little success.
-The employee came peeking in through the door to LTS.
+The employee, a fisher, came peeking in through the door to LTS.
 I held up the phone toward her and mumbled something about having a little bit of trouble with the handset, simple mechanical repair, sorry for the dropped call.
 My boss stepped out of his office between us, getting up to see what the noise was.

 "Matt," she whined to him.
 "When you gave me the new computer, I was told that I would have all of my old programs on it and there not there!"
 She still sounds a hairsbreadth away from tears, and my boss's eyes go wide at the sound, his muscles tensing as he backs away from this new threat.
 I note with a small amount of satisfaction that the coyote's own tail tucks as reflexively as mine.